X-23: "Second Coming"

 Laura is shown to be part of Cyclops' "Alpha Roster" in the course of the "Second Coming" story arc.
 Along with the most of X-Force, Laura accompanies Cable and Cypher to the future in an attempt to shut down the Nimrod invasion.
 Following Cypher successfully over-riding the programming, Laura attempts to return through the temporal portal, only to sustain horrific injuries.
 The portal prevents any organic matter traveling through it.
 This leads Cable to sacrifice himself, allowing his techno-organic virus to overwhelm him, forcing the portal open and making it possible for the team to return to Utopia.

 In the fallout of "Second Coming", Wolverine cuts Laura from the team, explaining to her that after a lifetime of following orders from others, she needs to learn to make her own choices and follow her own path.
 Laura subsequently tracks former Weapon X scientist Detlef Metzger, intending to capture him before he can perform experiments using a vial of Wolverine's blood.
 Instead, Metzger is kidnapped by a group of US soldiers, while Laura notices that Daken has been watching her.

+X-23: Deadly Regenesis

+During the time of schism between Wolverine and Cyclops, Laura is separated from the division.
+Wondering where she truly belongs in life, Laura decides to leave the island of Utopia.
+However, she shortly finds herself dealing with Kimura, The Kingpin, and a new deadly enemy harboring a personal vendetta against her.

-X-23
+X-23 (Volume 3)

-In X-23 Laura begins having horrible nightmares for mysterious reasons, then finds herself on a journey to self-discovery and begins a friendship with Gambit.
+Laura begins having horrible nightmares for mysterious reasons, then finds herself on a journey to self-discovery and begins a friendship with Gambit.
 They eventually travel to Madripoor to find clues to her nightmares.
 Laura continues having strange dreams once again, this time about a strange symbol, so she befriends the Fantastic Four and gets the job of babysitting Reed and Susan Storm's children Franklin and Valeria.